-Queen Emelia Kraven Quiesco, nicknamed Em, slept not at all the night she ordered Dread Pirate Robin, whose real name was Roger Robinson, out of her room.
+Queen Emelia Kraven Quiesco slept not at all the night she ordered Dread Pirate Robin out of her room.
 The young woman stood in front of her favorite window overlooking the ocean.
-In front of her unseeing eyes, the heaven slowly moved over its sister, the sea, who reflected the object of her envy on her smooth black surface.
+In front of her unseeing eyes, the heaven moved slowly over its sister, the sea, who reflected the object of her envy on her choppy black surface.
 Em filled the hours preceding dawn by contemplating a great many things: her life before being kidnapped; the past year; her "nascent reign," as Dread Robin had put it; and above all, Roger himself.

 Immediately following the Pirate King's departure, the queen's ladies-in-waiting renewed their calls from the other side of the barred door to let them inside.
 These entreaties went unanswered, unnoticed for the most part.
 Their mistress didn't care for food.
-Her gut was constantly somersaulting and turning within itself.
+Her gut somersaulted constantly and turned within itself.
 She couldn't sleep.
-Her head was swimming with her sorrows, her worries, and her bittersweet joys; of her past and, most importantly, of her future.
-When the distant clock tower in the city tolled the midnight hour, the attendants finally gave up and their voices ceased to be heard for the rest of the night.
+Her head swam with her sorrows, her worries, and her bittersweet joys; of her past and, most importantly, of her future.
+When the distant clock tower in the city tolled the midnight hour, the attendants gave up finally and their voices ceased to be heard for the rest of the night.

 An electrical jolt passed through the queen's body, animating the statue she'd become back to life.
 She spun toward the door as Michael Turnbull stepped across the threshold.